CragglesG/waveband/README.md

 ### SDR-Weather

 SDR-Weather is a program that uses an RTL-SDR dongle to receive weather data from nearby aircraft.
 It then presents this data using TTS (Text To Speech) and an auto-generated Leaflet.js map.
 It was built by @CragglesG and you can see it [here](examples/sdr-weather).

+## What are the rules for submissions?

+* You can build your submission on top of dump1090 or similar software, but most code must be written by you.
+* Your submission must have a unique idea; projects will be checked for plagiarism and fraud.
+* You may use AI tools such as GitHub Copilot to assist with debugging and autocompletion, but you may not use AI to generate large amounts of code or provide ideas.
+* Your project must be open source
+* You may not work extensively with others on your project, but you can get help if you’re stuck.
+* You must spend at least 9 hours on your project (exceptions may be made for particularly impressive projects)

 ## Website